petargeorgiev18/Strengthify/README.md

 🚀 How to Run the Project

-Open the project in Visual Studio Code.
+1. Open the project in Visual Studio Code.

-Start the frontend:
+2. Start the frontend

-Right-click on the index.html file and select “Open with Live Server.”
+Right-click index.html → “Open with Live Server.”

-Start the backend:
+3. Install backend dependencies

-Open a terminal in VS Code and run:
+Open a terminal in VS Code (preferably Command Prompt) and run:

+npm install

+4. Start the backend
 node server.js

-Once both are running, you can use the Scam Site Checker and the whole project in your browser!
+Once both are running, the whole Scam Checker app is ready to use in your browser!